 The armed force of the rebellion has been crushed.
-The danger still remains, but the rebellion can no longer re-establish itself to its old position, unless we allow it.
+The danger still remains, but the rebellion can no longer reestablish itself to its old position, unless we allow it.
 The urban terrorists have been checked.
-The rightist conspirators, too.
+The Rightist conspirators, too.
 Over half a million firearms taken from, or surrendered by, the population will never find their way again into private hands.
-145 so-called private armies that have been disbanded will no longer intimidate innocent men.
-Thousands of criminals, kidnapping gangs, crime syndicates and terrorists, now caught and jailed, will no longer pose a menace to our countrymen.
+One hundred forty-five so-called private armies that have been disbanded will no longer intimidate innocent men.
+Thousands of criminals, kidnapping gangs, crime syndicates, and terrorists, now caught and jailed, will no longer pose a menace to our countrymen.
 The national crime rate has dropped.
 The once-troubled area of Mindanao will henceforth be a showcase of harmonious work.

 In the economy, we have set new records of growth.
 As of the beginning of September, the international reserve stood at $739 million, the highest in our history.
 The balance of payments showed a surplus of $612 million.

-In the first eight months of 1973, our export receipts totalled $1.121 billion, $408 million and 57% higher than the receipts of the comparable period in 1972.
+In the first eight months of 1973, our export receipts totaled $1.121 billion, $408 million and 57% higher than the receipts of the comparable period in 1972.
 This has resulted in a favorable balance of trade amounting to P912.9 million.
-Our decision to open trade with non-traditional markets such as the Communist countries resulted, over a 12-month period, in export receipts from these sources alone, of $44 million, with 75 per cent coming from the People’s Republic of China.
+Our decision to open trade with nontraditional markets such as the Communist countries resulted, over a 12-month period, in export receipts from these sources alone, of $44 million, with 75% coming from the People’s Republic of China.
 For the first time in our history, we posted a favorable balance of trade of $59 million with Japan.
 Although our shift from an import-oriented to an export-oriented economy has barely begun, we expect this year’s exports to exceed our $1.4 billion target.

-In the stock market, transactions multiplied ten times in volume, from last year’s monthly average of P49.7 million, to the present monthly average of P504.3 million.
+In the stock market, transactions multiplied 10 times in volume, from last year’s monthly average of P49.7 million, to the present monthly average of P504.3 million.